aid848/PlaneVis/README.md

 d3.select('.top-view').style('position', 'sticky').style('top', diff+"px");

 ### Figs directory
-Here we place all of our icons for the plane bubble chart as well as the UI elements for changing views and for the scrolly-telling view plane marker.
+Here we place all of our icons for the plane bubble chart as well as the UI elements for changing views and for the scrolly-telling view plane marker. <br>
 https://stackoverflow.com/questions/19154631/how-to-get-coordinates-of-an-svg-element

-Used as reference to make stacked rectangles in the bar chart: https://github.com/UBC-InfoVis/2021-436V-examples/tree/master/d3-stacked-bar-chart
+Used as reference to make stacked rectangles in the bar chart: <br>
+https://github.com/UBC-InfoVis/2021-436V-examples/tree/master/d3-stacked-bar-chart

-Used waypoint to detect location of screen: https://github.com/UBC-InfoVis/2021-436V-examples/tree/master/d3-waypoints-scrollytelling
+Used waypoint to detect location of screen: <br>
+https://github.com/UBC-InfoVis/2021-436V-examples/tree/master/d3-waypoints-scrollytelling